wp-plugins/ceceppa-multilingua/readme.txt

 7. Box for see or add translation to current post/page

 == Changelog ==

+= 1.0.0 =
+* Code optimization
+* Fixed "Url Modification mode", now Pre-path and Pre-domain works correctly.
+* If you choose pre-path mode add language slug also for category link istead of "?lang=##"
+* Fixed "Translate the url for categories", now work correctly.
+This option is disabled by default, enable it on settings page.
+* Fixed Catalan and Spanish flag
+* Can show flag in your website withouth edit your template and withouth use widget.
+The options are available in "Settings" page

 = 0.9.21 =
 * Replaced hex2bin with UNHEX, now plugin is compatible also with Php < 5.4